 The impact of automation on diagnostics

 Whilst the digitisation of diagnostics and the sharing of data is very necessary, more needs to be done to physically increase testing capacity and support exhausted scientists in pathology labs across the country.
-The NHS has already reaped the benefits of robotics in complex surgical procedures and is vastly expanding capacity within Trusts through the use of IT automation.
+The NHS has already reaped the benefits of robotics in complex surgical procedures and is vastly expanding capacity within Trusts through IT automation.
 Now it’s time to bring these benefits to diagnostics.

-Robotics and automation is now more efficient and cost-effective than ever before, and it is already successfully being used in the NHS.
+Robotics and automation are now more efficient and cost-effective than ever before, and it is already successfully being used in the NHS.
 For example, HPV testing is now fully automated, reducing the number of staffed laboratories around the country from 46 to eight.

 At Automata we are already working with a number of pathology labs to help them meet diagnostic challenges using automation.
 We do this by deploying our laboratory workflow automation system to pathology labs and covid testing facilities of all shapes and sizes that were constrained by their operating environment, whether due to space, time or manpower.
 Our ultimate goal is to transform patients’ lives and we believe that the automation of diagnostics can make a significant difference.
 Automating diagnostic processes can empower NHS labs to work 24 hours a day, seven days a week to dramatically reduce the time patients are currently waiting to receive test results and begin their care journey.